hurricanemark/SCM-bootstrap-template/README.md

 7. Most components and javascripts can be found, coppied and pasted from https://getbootstrap.com/docs/3.4/customize/

 8. Use http://cdn.ckeditor.com/ to speed up CKEditor code

+## Todos

+Impelement backend to complete MEAN or MERN application stack.